Hyacinth Graf Strachwitz: World War II

 Panzer-Regiment 2, as part of the 1st Panzer Division, consisted of four light companies and two medium companies totaling 54 Panzer Is, 62 Panzer IIs, 6 Panzer IIIs, 28 Panzer IVs and 6 command tanks.
 The Wehrmacht invaded Poland without a formal declaration of war on 1 September 1939, and Strachwitz's regiment crossed the border that day.
 In early October the division was transferred back to Germany; Strachwitz returned to his regiment in late 1939.

 Battle of France

 The 1st Panzer Division was preparing for the attack on France and the Low Countries, with Strachwitz serving as a supply officer in the 2nd Panzer Regiment.
-He was out sick with meningitis and in a hospital from 1–9 March 1940, and then from 28 April – 9 May 1940 with an injured foot.
+He was out sick with meningitis and in hospital from 1–9 March 1940, and then from 28 April – 9 May 1940 with an injured foot.

 The division was subordinated to XIX Army Corps under the command of General Heinz Guderian.
 The German attack, under the Fall Gelb directive, began on the morning of 10 May 1940.
 The XIX Army Corps advanced without resistance through Luxemburg and reached the Belgian border at 10:00.
 During the crossing of the Meuse, the first objective, Strachwitz organized the traffic across the bridge and ensured delivery of the anti-aircraft ammunition to help fend off an Allied aerial attack.
 The French resistance was broken near Vendresse.